MicrosoftDocs/architecture-center/contributing-to/templates/linux-vdi-citrix.md

 ### Availability, Scalability, and Security

 #### Availability
-* This sample solution is design for High Availability for all roles besides the licensing server.
+* This sample solution is design for High Availability for all roles besides the licensing server.Because the environment continues to function in a 30-day grace period if the license server is offline, no additional redundancies are required on that server.
 * This sample solution does not include Disaster Recovery capabilities.
 [Azure Site Recovery](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-overview) could be a good add-on to this design.

 #### Management
 * For a production deployment management solutions should be implemented such as [backup](https://docs.microsoft.com/en-us/azure/backup/backup-introduction-to-azure-backup), [monitoring](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview) and [update management](https://docs.microsoft.com/en-us/azure/automation/automation-update-management).

 #### Sizing
-* This sample solution should work for about 250 concurrent users.
+* This sample solution should work for about 250 concurrent (about 50-60 per VDA server) users with a mixed usage.
 But that will greatly depended on the type of applications being used.
 For production use, rigorous load testing should be performed.

 ## Deploy this scenario